Former U.S. Defense Secretary Gates criticizes Obama in memoir

 He writes that he was also “extremely angry” with Obama in a debate over defense spending.
 “I felt he had breached faith with me ... on the budget numbers.”

-“Why did I feel I was constantly at war with everybody, as I have detailed in these pages?” he asks in the memoir, which also criticizes Congress.
+“Why did I feel I was constantly at war with everybody, as I have detailed in these pages?” he adds in the memoir.
 “Why was I so often angry?
 Why did I so dislike being back in government and in Washington?”

 “The broad dysfunction in Washington wore me down, especially as I tried to maintain a public posture of nonpartisan calm, reason and conciliation,” Gates writes.